Manzanares Park

 Manzanares Park (in Spanish: Parque del Manzanares) is a large, 650 Ha. park in the south of Madrid, Spain.
-It follows the Manzanares River, backbone of the park, for fifteen km between the Casa de Campo and the town of Getafe.
+It follows the Manzanares River, backbone of the park, for 15 kilometres between the Casa de Campo and the town of Getafe.

 The first part of the park was inaugurated on April 29, 2003.
 The rest of the Park is under construction.

 The most significant areas of the finished part are: